 Don’t touch anyone on the head

-For Myanmar people, head is the most esteemed part of the body.
+For Myanmar people, the head is the most esteemed part of the body.
 They don’t like touching them on their head cause they assume that is aggressive and the height of disrespect.
 Sometimes, you may think a child is lovely and then you make a pat on her head.
 But their parents may not like and sometimes, even themselves.
 Moreover, use pillows only to rest your head and don’t sit on them.
-The worst things are touching the monks and novices on their head, touching their robes, greeting the monks by hand shaking and hugging because these things are not suitable and against with the rules of monks.
+The worst things are touching the monks and novices on their heads, touching their robes, greeting the monks by handshaking and hugging because these things are not suitable and against with the rules of monks.

 Don’t point with your feet

 The head is the holiest part, and the foot is considered impure.
 So, don’t use your leg to point anything.
 It is thought of as great disrespect and even rude.
 When you sit, your leg should not be stretched out in front of you.
 So, tuck away your feet.
 Moreover, your feet should never face the family shrine or Buddha.

 Don’t express excessive affection in Public Area